On finding an obstacle embedded in the rough background medium via the enclosure method in the time domain: Introduction

 {\bf Problem 1.} Find a criterion whether $D=\emptyset$ or not in terms of only $u_f$ on $B$ over time interval $]0,\,T[$.

 {\bf Problem 2.} Assume that $D\not=\emptyset$.
 Extract information about $D$ from $u_f$ on $B$ over time interval $]0,\,T[$ for a fixed large $T$.

 Note that the correspondence $(D,h)\longmapsto u\vert_{B\times\,]0,\,T[}$ is nonlinear and thus both problems become nonlinear problems.
 The existence of variation of $\alpha_0$ outside $D$ plays a role of the wall in which a wave can propagate.
-This paper aims at developing a {\it through-the wall} imaging method via the governing equation of the wave used.
-See, e.g., \cite{CC, Z} and references therein for practical approaches.
+This paper aims at developing a {\it through-the wall} imaging method via the governing equation on the wave used.